sabaronett/cherry-creek/README.md

 # cherry-creek
-Workspace for projects run on NSI's Cherry-Creek (UNLV)
+Workspace for projects needed to run on NSI's Cherry-Creek (UNLV)